Frequently Asked Questions

 Auto-renewal subscribers can move their subscription to a new Harris County property without losing their locked-in $49/year price:

-Your current year's package stays frozen for the old property — re-download it any time.
+Your current year's package stays frozen for the old property, re-download it any time.
 Your $49/year renewal price is locked in.
-On next March 1, your renewal fires and generates a fresh evidence package for the new property automatically.
+On next March 1 your renewal charge fires as scheduled; the fresh evidence package for the new property is generated and emailed to you on May 1, after HCAD publishes the new tax year's appraisal data.

 One-time customers: evidence packages are tied to one HCAD parcel and don't transfer.
 Start a fresh analysis for the new property at propertytaxrebel.com.